tagtwp/documentation-starter/docs/installation.md

 - Any other server with SSH access

 :::tip 📝 Note:
-It is highly recommended to use a fresh server for installing Coolify to avoid conflicts with existing applications.
+It is highly recommended to use a fresh server for installing Starter to avoid conflicts with existing applications.
 :::

 :::info 💡 Tip: